AlgebraVictim/PrestigeItems/README.md

-# OdinSmurfs - smurf accounts React Ecommerce Application
+# PrestigeItems - game items and games eCommerce Application

 PrestigeItems is an eCommerce application built on AngularJS and NodeJS as a project for the SoftUni Angular Course.
 It's purpose is to provide different types of items/games.
 The application also provides admin functionality where everything can be easily maganged.